June 3, 2021

 We learned that online courses work for many.
 They offer the flexibility students want and need, and we will continue to offer online and hybrid options for those who prefer a more flexible schedule.
 But it’s time to do more for our students who require in-person instruction and access to important hands-on learning.
 This fall, we will significantly increase the number of face-to-face classes on campus.
 Our goal is to provide a balanced schedule so that students can find the classes they need in the learning environment that works best for them.
 Our full suite of student support services also will be available both on-campus and online.

 To make this possible, all ACC campuses will reopen in some capacity — some for class, some for support services, some for business operations, and others will offer a mix of all three.
 This means most of us will return to campus to do our work by September 1* — the start of our new fiscal year.
 The details of our return are being developed in each area and will balance the work we do with the needs of our students.
-I’ve asked the executive vice presidents and vice presidents to work with their teams to develop plans for their area and keep their teams informed and updated.
-Employees will be asked to return to campus, unless approved to telework by the vice president and executive vice president.
+I’ve asked the executive vice chancellors and vice chancellors to work with their teams to develop plans for their area and keep their teams informed and updated.
+Employees will be asked to return to campus, unless approved to telework by the vice chancellor and executive vice chancellor.

 I recognize that the ways we work have also changed over the past year, and we want to be supportive of our employees as well.
 The college is developing a new telework policy to allow supervisors the opportunity to designate positions which can effectively continue to work remotely.
 More details will be available in the coming weeks.